SabrinaPL/web-scraper/README.md

 You must write the web scraper as a Node.js application (#1) and follow the course's coding standard (#10).
 You must split your source code into several modules (#12).
 Of course, you need to document and comment on the source code (#11).

-After cloning the repository with the application's source code and running `npm install`, it must be easy to lint the source code and run the application.
+After cloning the repository with the application's source code and running the `npm install` command, it must be easy to lint the source code and run the application.
 Therefore, add the script `start` and `lint` to the "scripts" field in the `package.json` file. (#14)

 The user must pass the start URL as an argument (#2, #3).
 That is the only input the user should do during the scrape process (#2).
-Below is an example of how to start the scraper using https://courselab.lnu.se/scraper-site-1 as the start URL:
+Below is an example of how to start the scraper using <https://courselab.lnu.se/scraper-site-1> as the start URL:

 ```shell
 npm start https://courselab.lnu.se/scraper-site-1